- Written by Dr.Mehmet Demircioglu

 A proper quote is not only a price.
 It is tied to donor capacity, recipient area, hairline position, expected graft range, surgical difficulty, and sometimes staged work.
 When one of those items changes after a direct examination, the quote may change with it.

 I separate the financial discussion from the medical scope.
-For cost structure, price per graft in hair transplant can help patients understand how fees are framed, but the stronger question is whether the graft recommendation itself is medically defensible.
+Price per graft in hair transplant can help patients understand how fees are framed, but the stronger question is whether the revised graft recommendation itself is medically defensible.

 Why did the quote change?

-The first question is not whether the new price is higher or lower.
-The first question is why the plan changed.
+A changed quote should be judged by the reason for the change, not only by whether the price is higher or lower.
 A patient who was quoted from photos may arrive with different donor density, different hair shaft caliber, stronger miniaturization, scalp laxity issues, a wider crown, or an old transplant repair problem that was not visible before.

 Those findings can affect time, graft handling, risk, and the safe number of grafts.
 A clinic should explain them in plain language.
 If the finding is real, the patient can repeat it back in ordinary words.
 The donor is less dense than expected, the crown needs a different priority, the hairline was designed too low, or the repair case takes more time.